Managing money and financial support

 If you are diagnosed with cancer you are entitled to free tests and treatment in hospital, but you may have to pay something towards your stay in hospital if you don’t have a medical card or health insurance.

 Medical cards are usually given to people on lower levels of income, but sometimes a discretionary medical card can be given – even if your income is above the limit.
 For example, if you have a large amount of medical expenses.
+Our benefits page has more information on medical cards and how to apply.

 If you have health insurance, most of the costs will be covered, depending on your plan and the services you use.
 It’s best to call your insurer to check what you’re covered for, before starting treatment.